rileydakota/minikube-security-lab/README.md

 kubectl logs -l app=awesome-api -f --since 5m
 ```

 We want to further observe the activity of our malicious container.
-In our lab setup, we installed
+In our lab setup, we installed [Tetragon](https://tetragon.io/docs/overview/) onto our cluster.
+Tetragon is a Kubernetes aware runtime security tool.
+Tetragon relies on a technology known as the Extended Berkeley Packet Filter, or eBPF, that allows programs to be run directly within the Linux kernel, without modifying the code.
+Tetragon has insight into the [system calls (syscalls)](https://man7.org/linux/man-pages/man2/syscalls.2.html) that are being made by applications and processes in our cluster.
+Lets create a TracingPolicy to observe network traffic in our cluster, and potientially find the C2 being utilized.
+Create a file named `tetragon-network-traffic.yml` with the following:

 ```yaml